BestTimesToVisit.com Logo

 transport

-Use the STIB-MIVB app to navigate Brussels' public transport system.
-It provides real-time updates, journey planning, and ticket purchasing, saving you time and potential fines.
-Consider purchasing a day or multi-day pass if you plan on using trams, buses, and the metro frequently; it's much cheaper than buying individual tickets.
+Use the STIB-MIVB app to navigate Brussels' public transport.
+It provides real-time updates, journey planning, and ticket purchasing, saving you time and potential ticket fines.
+Walking or cycling is also a great way to explore the city center; it's compact and very bike-friendly.

 food